Johann Wadephul

-Johann Walter David Rudolf "Jo" Wadephul (/de/; born 10 February 1963) is a German politician of the Christian Democratic Union (CDU) who has been serving as the federal minister of foreign affairs in the government of Chancellor Friedrich Merz since 2025.
+Johann David Walter Rudolf "Jo" Wadephul (/de/; born 10 February 1963) is a German politician of the Christian Democratic Union (CDU) who has been serving as the federal minister of foreign affairs in the government of Chancellor Friedrich Merz since 2025.

 He has been a member of the Bundestag since 2009, where he also served as deputy chair of the CDU/CSU parliamentary group from 2017 until 2025.
 Previously, he was a member of the Landtag of Schleswig-Holstein from 2000 until 2009, where he also served as chairman of the CDU parliamentary group from 2005.

 Early life and education

 Wadephul was born in Husum, Schleswig-Holstein, to teachers Werner and Karin (née Schäfer).
 He attended primary school in Nordhastedt before attending the Meldorfer Gelehrtenschule gymnasium, where he graduated in 1982.
 From 1982 to 1986, he served as a reserve officer in the German Air Force at the Rendsburg base.
 In 1986, he retired as a first lieutenant and later rose to the rank of lieutenant colonel (retired).
 In 1986, he began studying law at the Christian-Albrechts University of Kiel, completing his studies in 1991 with the First State Examination.